ryan3738/ryan3738/README.md

 ### Back End
 #### Description:
 The backend for an e-commerce web application.
-Written using Keystonejs and typescript.
+Written using KeystoneJS and typescript.
 Includes an admin UI for managing the site and products.
 Exposes database information using a GraphQL API.
 #### Tech Used
 PostgreSQL | Prisma | GraphQL | Node | Typescript | KeystoneJS CMS | Digital Ocean